Chris McCandless Into The Wild Movie

 Grammy Award Nomination

-Best Song Written For Motion Picture TV or Other Visial Media
+Best Song Written For Motion Picture TV or Other Visual Media

 Eddie Vedder